DrugowitschLab/ConnectomeInfluenceCalculator/README.md

 ```
 before running the above `pip` commands.
 Please make sure that installed core libraries have the same version numbers as the Python wrappers that will be installed.

-Another alternative would be to install both libraries using Conda.
+Another alternative would be to install both libraries using `conda`.
 In this case, we highly recommend creating a virtual environment with a specific Python version (version 3.13.1 worked for us):
 ```sh
 conda create -n ic-venv python=3.13.1
 ```